 PHYLLIS DISHER FREDERICKS, a highly accomplished artist, received her degree in Fine Arts from Newark School of Fine and Industrial Arts, Newark, NJ.
 Additionally she has pursued private studies in California, Arizona, and the Barnstone Studios in Coplay, PA.
 Her work has been exhibited in numerous group and juried exhibitions and appears in private and corporate collections.
 Phyllis taught beginning to advanced painting courses at York College for ten years.

-Maryel Henderson is a Pennsylvania artist who currently works from her studio in the Marketview Gallery in downtown York.
-She also has a studio in her home, which is a renovated church built in the 1800s.
+Maryel’s style has changed constantly over the years from pure realism, to pure abstract, and has now evolved into a technique that totally inspires her using a combination of the two.
 She graduated from the Art Institute of Pittsburgh, then went on to obtain her B.S. in Art Education from Mansfield University.
-After living in four other states and three years in Japan, family ties brought her back to Pennsylvania.
-She worked as a Visual Manager in two major retail stores, then left to do her art full time.
-She currently paints more with liquid acrylics and inks, using detail in the focal areas of the abstract painting.
-She is known for her vibrant colors and signature stinkbug hidden in each painting.
-Her children’s book called “Squirt Saves the Day, a Stinkbug’s Story” was just released on Valentine’s Day this year.
-She wrote and illustrated the book and was recognized on the red carpet this year as one of her publisher’s accomplished artists/authors.
-You can visit her Website at Maryel Henderson
+After living in 4 other states and three years in Japan, family ties brought her back to Pennsylvania.
+After working as a Visual Manager in two major department stores, she left the retail world to do her art full time.
+She currently paints more abstractly with liquid acrylics and inks, using detail in the focal areas of the painting.
+She has won numerous awards locally and nationally and has work in private collections throughout the United States and Japan.
+She also has a published children’s book called “Squirt Saves the Day, A Stinkbug’s Story” that she authored and illustrated.
+It is available here in York at BAM, any major bookstore, and on Amazon.

 Julie Yontz Rupp is a graduate of York Academy of Arts, York, PA, and participates in many juried, solo and group exhibitions.
 She has won numerous awards including most recently first place in the 2012 International Society of Experimental Artists juried exhibit held in Gloucester, MA, Best of Shows, the Annual Adams County Arts Council juried exhibit held in Gettysburg, PA, and the 2008 Rottler Award for Excellence in the Visual Arts.
 Julie is a member of the Art Center Manatee, the Florida Watercolor Society, the York Art Association and a signature member of the International Society of Experimental Artists and Baltimore Watercolor Society.
 Her artwork is currently being used in all First Watch Restaurants nationwide along with the originals being purchased and displayed at their corporate headquarters in Sarasota, FL.
 Julie’s original paintings can be found in private and corporate collections throughout the United States and Europe.
 She is currently represented by Studio Gallery 234 in York, PA, and Garth Gallery in Columbia, PA.
 She is also an Instructor of Experimental Mixed Media/Abstract classes & workshops at The York Art Association in York, PA.